 Some claimed the trio were ‘the hardest rocking band to come out the West Midlands’.
 Songs like ‘Sharper than a Serpent’s Tooth’, ‘Let Us Not Be Mad’ and ‘Die Upon a Kiss’ were classics of 1980s metal.

-Their roadie in the early days – Bushy was his nickname – was a practitioner of black magic, kept trying to get the group involved in his rituals.
+Their roadie in the early days – Bushy, they called him – was a practitioner of black magic, kept trying to get the group involved in his rituals.
 And, remembered singer Tony King (David Schofield): ‘In the end, we just thought, eh, why not?’
 They staged a ceremony that culminated in them doing a deal with the Devil, signed in blood, in pursuit of stardom; Bushy told them it’d make them ‘bigger than Zeppelin’.

 As others have discovered, however, contracts like that come at a price: ‘We sold our souls for fame and fortune and then, right when we were at the very top, he came to cash them in’.
 Just as they were making it big, the tour bus crashed and Ricky Cornwall, the drummer, was killed.
 The band fell apart.